 Lancashire YOT has developed, what has become known as, the 'Reoffending Tally Measure'.
 The measure was designed to be simple to record and simple to understand.
 It is a monthly tally of all young people receiving a youth justice order or disposal who have had a previous YOT intervention.
-There are plans in place to extend this measurement to include those that may not reoffend in the youth justice system but in the adult criminal justice system.
+There are plans in place to extend this measurement to include those that may not re-offend in the youth justice system but in the adult criminal justice system.
 The data collated is produced at a district, team and county level.
-It provides a real-time view of reoffending in Lancashire and the effectiveness of YOT interventions.
+It provides a real-time view of re-offending in Lancashire and the effectiveness of YOT interventions.

-Current performance based on the re-offending tally can be seen on the graph below.
-The graph below demonstrates that for the period 2012/13 there is a reducing trend in re-offending - from a high of 63 in February to 43 in December.
+Current performance based on the re-offending tally shows there is a reducing trend in re-offending - from a high of 63 in February 2012 to 43 in December 2012.